Ordering a Raspberry Pi in 2012

 1 March 2012 : Registration

-I registered my interest on the RS Components website ( http://uk.rs-online.com/web/generalDisplay.html?id=raspberrypi ) and received an email confirming my registration:
+I registered my interest on the UL RS Components website ( http://uk.rs-online.com/web/generalDisplay.html?id=raspberrypi ) and received an email confirming my registration:

 15 March 2012 : Update